 Dealing with hormonal acne

 The solution to all of these problems is to correct the hormone imbalance.
 I have discussed methods of doing so above and elsewhere.
-(See my posts on PCOS causes and treatment options, and some of my work on hypothalamic amenorrhea.)
+(See my manual for overcoming PCOS, and some of my work on hypothalamic amenorrhea.)
 For most sufferers of hormonal acne, testosterone is elevated due to insulin resistance and PCOS.
 The solution, then, is to eat an insulin sensitizing diet, to exercise, and to decrease stress.
 For other sufferers, DHEA-S may be too high, so stress should be a big factor to examine.
 And for many others, low estrogen relative to testosterone is the primary problem, and modes of increasing estrogen levels should be examined.
 These include weight gain, stress reduction, and improved sleep quality.
 For women with menopause, it may just “take time” or perhaps medical interventions are appropriate, depending on the severity of the problem.